-Labeled as Madison’s “first suburb,” this neighborhood is now considered close to downtown.
+Labeled as Madison’s “first suburb,” the Monroe Street neighborhood is now considered close to downtown.
 Many University of Wisconsin-Madison professors call this area home, and their influence keeps the shops and restaurants quaint and friendly.
-Families love the admission-free Henry Vilas Park Zoo and residents stay active by utilizing the UW-Madison Arboretum and Lake Wingra.
+Families love the admission-free Henry Vilas Park Zoo and residents stay active by exploring the UW-Madison Arboretum and Lake Wingra.

 For a Piece of History: Visit Camp Randall on the University of Wisconsin-Madison campus.
 There are so many unique and important iconic places along Monroe Street but Camp Randall has been around the longest.
 Home to the UW-Madison Badger football team since 1917, the stadium also hosted the state fair before the Civil War.
 Once the war started, Camp Randall housed troops, with more than 70,000 men attending training drills at the complex.

 ATWOOD (SCHENK-ATWOOD NEIGHBORHOOD)

 Vibe: Funky, diverse